 So what did you think when you first heard of this appeal?

-Kelly: I thought it was great, because I could see everyone coming together for a great cause.
+Kelly Hickey-Fareed: I thought it was great because I could see everyone coming together for a great cause.
 It was absolutely awful what happened on Monday night.
 I was abroad at the time.
-It was just utter shock, very close to home.
+I was in utter shock; it hit very close to home.

 What do you think you're going to feel when you look at the tattoo in a few years time?

 It will remind me of the Manchester community.
-Okay, it's bad what has happened, but we have all come together and we're all helping each other through it.
+OK, it's bad what has happened, but we have all come together, and we're all helping each other through it.
 We'll be out in Manchester and all see each other with bee tattoos, and it'll reassure us all that we're together and fighting for the same thing.

 Laura Hickey-Fareed, 34

-Laura: The first one is the classic Manchester bee symbol.
+Laura Hickey-Fareed: The first one is the classic Manchester bee symbol.
 So I wanted to get that one because it is the Manchester bee.
 But I also saw this other design and I was tempted to get that, too.
-The second one is going on my charity tattoo arm – I've dedicated this arm to tattoos for good causes.
+The second one is going on my charity tattoo arm— I've dedicated this arm to tattoos for good causes.

 What did you think of this appeal when you first heard about it?

 I thought it was pretty amazing.
 It's the people spending their time to help; the time the tattoo artists are putting in costs a lot for them.
 It's a great show of unity and people wanting to help people.
-There's been a few negative comments from people, saying that it's all about showing off, but it's not about that.
-It's about people feeling what has happened and wanting to help.
+There have been a few negative comments from people, saying that it's all about showing off, but it's not about that.
+It's about people feeling what has happened and want to help.
 It's showing that we will stand together.

 Becki Etchells, 25